Connect to SFTP on Ubuntu Without Shell Access

 1- Connect to your Linux VPS Server system first through SSH and Root user.

-2- Then enter the following commands to define a new username and password for it.
+2- Then enter the following commands to Create SFTP User.

 After entering the second command, enter the password twice to set the password on the user.